Initamizh/HER2_MD/README.md

 The two analysis were performed apo and holo states.Each analysis were performed replicates.

-The folder starts with "HER2_MD_results".In this folder,there are two folders called "Apo_files" and "Holo_files".

 The important input,output and respective plots were uploaded.